Getting A Sak Yant Tattoo in Chiang Mai, Thailand

 Other Chiang Mai Recommendations

 If you’re heading to Chiang Mai check out our proclaimed best of Chiang Mai.
 Happen to be traveling during the Chiang Mai lantern festival here is the update Yi Peng festival information.
-If you’re visiting between April 13-15th be prepared to get wet during Chiang Mai’s Songkran festival to ring in the Thai New Year.
+If you’re visiting between April 13-15th be prepared to get wet during the Songkran Festial Chiang Mai is the best place to ring in the Thai New Year.

 Recommended Chiang Mai Hotels:

 - 99 Heritage Hotel | Agoda | Booking.com | Trip Advisor

 - Phusanfah Resort| Agoda | Booking.com | Trip Advisor

 Bangkok is our favorite city in the world and a great place to kick off two weeks in Thailand.
 We always suggest spending 3 days in Bangkok to get a good taste of the city.
 Some of our favorites things to do in Bangkok is to eat lots of street (read this street food safety guide first), watch the sunset at Red Sky Bangkok rooftop bar with great happy hour deals, people watch on Khao San Road, head to the bizarre Maeklong train market, and just get lost exploring in the city.